Male vs. Female Shopping Statistics: Who Runs the Online Shopping World In 2026

 Talk to Andrey

-• free shipping – is equally important (to 60% of both men and women);
+• Free shipping is equally important to 60% of both men and women.

-• best bargain – matters nearly equally (to 74% of men and 77% of women);
+• Best bargain – matters nearly equally (to 74% of men and 77% of women).

-• buying on sale – is more crucial to women (74% compared with 57% of men);
+• Buying on sale is more crucial to women (74% compared with 57% of men).

-• applying coupons or promo codes – women tend to care about it more than men (34% of females and 26% of males);
+• Applying coupons or promo codes – women tend to care about it more than men (34% of females and 26% of males).

-• study promotional emails – women are more curious, so they open them more frequently (14% of women and only 8% of men).
+• Study promotional emails – women are more curious, so they open them more frequently (14% of women and only 8% of men).

 What Men and Women Shop Online For

 The aspect of WHAT is being purchased by males and females is surprisingly often regarded as the case solved and closed long ago – men purchase gadgets and technology, while women are obsessed with fashion items.
 On the one hand, this assumption can’t be called an entirely false one.
-On the other – this is a rough generalization that merchants accept and put into the base of their brand positioning as well as marketing and advertising campaigns.
-At the time when sex and gender stereotypes are largely cast off and rethought, it is inappropriate and harmful to a store or a brand to follow them blindly.
+On the other hand, this is a rough generalization that merchants accept and put into the base of their brand positioning as well as marketing and advertising campaigns.
+At a time when sex and gender stereotypes are largely cast off and rethought, it is inappropriate and harmful to a store or a brand to follow them blindly.
 Instead, base your marketing concepts on proven statistical data.

 Men vs. Women.
 Who runs the online shopping world?
 Girls!